Climate, Energy and Environment Committee - Tuesday 30 July 2024, 2:00pm - West Yorkshire Combined Authority Webcasting

 Cllr Scott Patient Calderdale Council - 0:05:56

-thank you out in our government if anyone's got any other points, but hopefully you can see from the track about the most of those are being picked up elsewhere or just with regards to the workshop at the end of it could compel Members and we all do like to have ourselves had but try and be brief so it can maximise that sort of offline session make it work well but yet still obviously wanting route description so and anything from any one of those
+thank you out in our government if anyone's got any other points, but hopefully you can see from the track about the most of those are being picked up elsewhere or just with regards to the workshop at the end of it could compel Members and we all do like to have ourselves had but try and be brief so it can maximise that sort of offline session make it work well but yet still obviously wanting route description so and anything from any one of thoseno.

 5 Chair's Update